 Ideal Body Weight Equations

-According to the Broca's index, at 5 feet, 4 inches tall, women should weigh 120 lbs.
-A more recent equation known as the Devine formula utilizes the same concept, except with kilograms.
-The ideal body weight according to this formula is equal to 54.7 kg or 120.59 lbs.
+According to the Broca's index, at 5 feet, 4 inches tall, a girl should weigh 120 pounds A more recent equation known as the Devine formula utilizes the same concept, except with kilograms.
+The ideal body weight according to this formula is equal to 54.7 kg or 120.59 pounds.

 Body Mass Index